bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 App Files-

 ```
+index.html
 style.css
 admin.html
 upload.html
 cgi-bin/app.py
+cgi-bin/index.html
 ```

 The `admin.html` and `upload.html` are static webpages that are served by the python webserver.
 They include the `style.css`.
 We give html elements IDs so we can style them in the CSS.

 There is one app processor called `cgi-bin/app.py` that is a cgi-script.
-It is called by static webpages.
+It is called by the static webpages and handled as a CGI script by the server becuase we specified "-cgi" on the command line.

-The app page always gets at least a `command` parameter.
-Some commands also expect additional parameters in the POST.
+Rquests to the app processor always have at least a `command` parameter.
+Some commands also expect additional parameters, and some are POST requests.

 All admin commands require an `admin-id` parameter.
 All backer commands require an `code` parameter.

+The `index.html` are only there to block directory listing.

 ### the static webpages